 1981’s The Evil Dead is nothing less than one of the biggest success stories in horror movie history.

-Written and directed on a shoestring budget by Sam Raimi, The Evil Dead uses traditional horror tropes to its great advantage, creating a scary, funny, and almost inconceivably bloody story about five college students who encounter a spot of bother in a cabin in the middle of the woods.
-That spot of bother includes the unwitting release of a legion of demons upon the world.
+Written and directed on a shoestring budget by Sam Raimi, The Evil Dead uses traditional horror tropes to its great advantage, creating a scary, funny, and almost inconceivably bloody story about five college students who encounter some trouble in a cabin in the middle of the woods.
+That trouble includes the unwitting release of a legion of demons upon the world.

 The Evil Dead rightfully made stars of its creator and lead Bruce Campbell.
 It was also the jumping off point for a successful franchise that includes two sequels, a remake, a TV show, and more.